madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-Named exports can be exported individually, or batched together and exported at the bottom of a file.
-Exporting everything at the bottom of the module like in the example here, it's so much cleaner, so I naturally favor this method.
+Named exports can be exported individually, or batched together and exported at the bottom of the module.
+Exporting everything at the bottom, like in the example here, is so much cleaner, so I naturally favor this method.

 And inside your `eleventy.js`: